It’s the era of staycations, domestic holidaying, and needing new sources of income.

 What kind of expenses can I claim if I’m renting out a room in my home?

-If you have more than £7,500 of income from renting out space in your own home, then there are further options to reduce the tax you pay.
-And, of course, untied helps you select the options that apply to you.
+If you have more than £7,500 of income from renting out space in your own home, you can choose to pay tax on the rents above the rent a room allowance or claim all relevant expenses (but you can’t do both).
+Of course, untied helps you select the best options for you.

 The bottom line